Automotive Scanner Comparison OTC's and Snap On

 Snap On Verus is Snap On's new wireless scan tool.
 Snap On is an excellent choice for repair shops that can afford the $8,895 price tag.
 Domestic and Asian coverage is included at this price.
 The European software update and Euro connector kit is not included.

 OTC Pegisys is OTC's new wireless scan tool.
 The Pegisys is also a very good choice for repair shops that require the capability of working on many makes of vehicles.
 The $4,995 investment is substantially less than the Snap On Verus.
 Domestic and Asian are included with free Domestic and Asian updates included for one year from the time of purchase.
 Like with Snap On, Euro is an additional update.
+2013 Update -OTC Genisys now has a Touch Screen scan tool called the Genisys Touch that has Internet capability that allows search for online resources for pattern failures, TSB's and more right from the scan tool.

 Launch X431Tool is a fairly new scan tool to the US, but is very popular in other parts of the world.
 At the $3,999 price tag, the Launch scan tool is sure to become a very popular scan tool in the states as it is in the UK and Europe.
 It comes with Domestic, Asian and European software and free updates as often as you like for one year, updates are accessed from their website.